 (1) the full name of each person who signed the paper;

-(2) at least one complete mailing address;
+(2) at least one complete and current mailing address;

-(3) at least one telephone number; and
+(3) at least one current telephone number; and

-(4) at least one email address.
+(4) at least one current email address.

 (g) Attorneys may file papers signed by their clients by including a scanned paper bearing the client’s signature or, subject to the retention requirements of subsection (h) of this Local Rule, by including the client’s name on a signature block.